 In 2012 the congregation undertook an major construction project consisting of painting the Narthex, re-stuccoing the entire building, replacing the roof of the sanctuary and repaving the parking lot.
 We also said goodbye to Pastor Ben who retired after serving the congregation for 37 years.

 We welcomed Pastor Kathryn Schlechter, as Intentional Interim Pastor in November of 2012.
-Pastor Kate has been guiding us through the interim process until a new permanent Pastor is called.
+Pastor Kate guided us through the interim process.